okezino/Quote_Favq_App/README.md

 # Quote_Favq_App

-This applications shows list of Random Inispiration quotes that can lighten your days, i will give you a tour guide on the application functionality
+This applications shows list of Random Inispiration quotes that can lighten your days. using Api from https://favqs.com, i will give you a tour guide on the application functionality

 ## SPLASH SCREEN
 This splash screen shows an animated Text field with two Randown quotes and imediately users to the Login Screen